aeramireza/storms-ttest/README.md

-# storms-ttest
+# Meteorological Disasters in the USA
-EDA with Folium heatmaps and t-test to evaluate the effect of an emergency management bill on the damages caused by different types of storms in the US.
+EDA with heatmaps (from the Folium library) and a t-test to evaluate the effect of an emergency management bill on the damages caused by different types of storms in the US.